-How to build a strong brand?
-How does your company’s brand compare with your competitor’s?
+How to build a truly strong brand?
+How does your company’s brand compete with your competitors?
 What mistakes should you avoid?
-Our co-founder and CEO, Krzysztof Langer has all the answers.
-You can find them in an interview to NowyMarketing.pl republished here.
+Krzysztof Langer, our co-founder and CEO has all the answers.
+You can find them in an interview for NowyMarketing.pl republished here.

-What are the characteristics of a strong brand compared to other brands?
-Why is building a strong brand so important in the context of a competitive advantage?
+What are the characteristics of a strong brand?
+Why is building one is so important in the context of competitive advantage?

 The brand, of course, is not limited to the logotype and graphic sign.
 A hundred years ago the logo was only a sign of ownership.
 Then it evolved into a quality mark.
 Until later the role of the brand became that of differentiation from competitors and building an emotional bond with consumers.
 Today’s companies think differently about the competitive advantage.
 They know that they will not achieve it traditionally, but by building a community around shared ideas.
 And it is thanks to branding, or a clearly defined identity, that organizations can put their values in the spotlight.